keptn/keptn.github.io/content/docs/develop/automated_operations/action-provider/index.md

 icon: setup
 ---

-Depending on the automation tools you have in place, you need to deploy the corresponding action provider.
+Depending on the action that should be triggered in course of a remediation (or operational task), a corresponding action-provider must be deployed.
+This action-provider receives a Keptn event, performs its action, and notifies Keptn about the execution.

-Besides, the remediation config must be extended by the action to tell Keptn which event to sent out.
+To plug-in an action-provider into a remediation, the remediation config must be extended by an action supported by the provider.
+Consequently, Keptn can send out the proper event.

 ## Unleash Action-Provider